 Remember, finding competition for your product is not a bad thing.
 It means a market exists for your product.

-Looking at the competition can help you develop your own product.
+Looking at the competition can help you develop and improve your own product.

 In the handmade world, there seems to be an over-riding feeling that it's terrible to look at competing products when developing your own product.
 Craft artists are often admonished to avoid copying, and that warning gets extended to mean it's not even acceptable to look at and assess the competition.

 I am suggesting you look at the competition and see what they do well, and where there are gaps.
 Ask yourself how you could improve on what they do.
 Make sure your product has a strong factor that differentiates you from the competition.